testcontainers/testcontainers-dotnet/docs/test_frameworks/xunit_net.md

 The base class also receives an instance of xUnit.net's [ITestOutputHelper](https://xunit.net/docs/capturing-output) to capture and forward log messages to the running test.

-Considering that xUnit.net runs tests in a deterministic natural sort order (e.g., `Test1`, `Test2`, etc.), retrieving the Redis (string) value in the second test will always return `null` since a new test resource instance (Redis container) is created for each test.
+Considering that xUnit.net runs tests in a deterministic natural sort order (like `Test1`, `Test2`, etc.), retrieving the Redis (string) value in the second test will always return `null` since a new test resource instance (Redis container) is created for each test.

 === "Run Tests"
     ```csharp